olgapombo/olgapombo.github.io/projects.md

 ## Member and associate researcher of research projects

-* Founder of the research project **Jean-Jacques Rousseau**, Portuguese Society for Philosophy (1977 - 1979).
+* Founding member of the research project **Jean-Jacques Rousseau**, Portuguese Society for Philosophy (1977 - 1979).
 * Founder (with Teresa Levy and Henrique Guimaraes) of the research project **Mathesis**, Calouste Gulbenkian Foundation  (1989-1995).
-* Member of the International Research Project **Leibniz the Polemicist**, Institute for Advanced Studies, Hebrew University of Jerusalem, Israel (head by Marcelo Dascal) (1994-1998).
+* Member of the international research project **Leibniz the Polemicist**, Institute for Advanced Studies, Hebrew University of Jerusalem, Israel (head by Marcelo Dascal) (1994-1998).
 * Member of the research project **O Ensino na Faculdade de Ciencias**, CIE-FCUL(head by Maria Odete Valente),(1995-1998).
 * Member of the research project, **A Universidade de Lisboa.
 Da Ideia de Universidade às Práticas Institucionais**, Rectory of the University of Lisbon (head by Maria Odete Valente) (1997-1999).
 * Associated Researcher of the International Project **La Science dans ses Contextes**, Maison de Sciences Humaines du Nord-Pas de Calais, Université de Lille III, France (head by Shahid Rahman) (2004-2006).